atom/chocolatey/README.md

 The package can be downloaded from the
 [Atom package page](https://chocolatey.org/packages/Atom).

-The Atom Chocolatey package simply kicks of the `AtomSetup.exe` installer.
+The Atom Chocolatey package simply kicks off the `AtomSetup.exe` installer.

 ## Building